manish-garodia/manish-garodia/common/mg-library/procedures/compute-instance-custom-image/compute-instance-custom-image.md

 	> **Note:** The lifetime of an instance is <i>forever</i>, until you stop the instance and delete it.

 The instance status displays *Provisioning*.
-After sometime, the status changes to *Running*.
+After some time, the status changes to *Running*.
 Note the **Public IP Address** of the instance (because it is publicly accessible).
 You cannot connect to the server using the Private IP.

 > **Note:** If you create a compute instance from scratch, enable port *6080* for noVNC.

 ## Task 4: Enable port 6080 for noVNC

+To access the remote desktop for noVNC environment, enable port *6080*.

 1. Log in to the tenancy.

 1. Click on the hamburger (sandwich bars) and go to **Compute** > **Instances**.
 	Check if the compartment is correct.

-1. Click the *instance name* for which you want to enable the port.
+1. On the Instances page, click the *instance name* for which you want to enable the port.

 1. Under Instance details, click the **Virtual cloud network** name, for example *vcn-20200616-1735*.